patooworld/PWCloud/Angular-UI-Guidelines.md

 ### Detecting UI Changes

 Programmatic changes to the UI can go undetected by Angular.
 For example, if I dynamically change a class variable that is bound to the Angular UI, Angular may not notice.
-In this case, you have to manually tell Angular to detect changes.
+In this case you have to manually tell Angular to detect changes.

 Let's say you have a function `makeUiChanges()` that dynamically makes changes to the UI.
 To get Angular to notice these changes, you can either:
 - Use `ChangeDetectorRef` to manually check for changes: